Starkscan

 GET /v1/{chain}/token/{token}/holders is in that same partner tier — it differs only in being a GET holder census, not in access tier.

-• use it when you start from a token contract and need a paginated holder census
+• use it when you start from any indexed ERC-20 contract and need a complete holder census

 • treat 403 there as access-tier evidence, not as a malformed request